-- Services or supplies that are: - Not performed by or upon the direction of a doctor or other provider. - Compression stockings, garter belts, except as specifically covered by your health benefit plan. - Available to a member without charge. - Sexual dysfunction unrelated to organic disease. - Shoe lifts, shoe accessories, attachment, equipment, inserts and other modifications, and shoes of any type unless part of a brace, and except as specifically covered by your health benefit plan. - Services, supplies, medications or equipment used for the control or treatment of stammering or stuttering. - Safety equipment, devices or accessories, including but limited to helmets with face guards and soft interfaces and any type of restraints. - Prescription medications related to sexual dysfunction are not covered.
+- Services or supplies that are: - Not performed by or upon the direction of a doctor or other provider. - Available to a member without charge. - Sexual dysfunction unrelated to organic disease. - Shoe lifts, other than heel pads, shoe accessories, attachment, equipment, inserts and other modifications, and shoes of any type unless part of a brace, and except as specifically covered by your health benefit plan. - Services, supplies, medications or equipment used for the control or treatment of stammering or stuttering. - Unless prescribed, medically necessary and custom made, safety equipment, devices or accessories, including but limited to helmets with face guards and soft interfaces and any type of restraints. - Prescription medications related to sexual dysfunction are not covered.
 Also see Prescription Medication Exclusions.